kolzchut/mediawiki-extensions-SearchBoxes/README.md

 * 'widthclasses':      Allows the use of any Bootstrap grid options: col-(xs|sm|md|lg)-1..12. e.g.: 'col-sm-12 col-md-8 col-lg-6'.
 * 'inline':            'yes'/'no' (default) - place the form inline.
+* 'inputlength':       this is equivalant to the HTML "size" attribute.
+The default of 0 means "ignored".

 ### Example